Italian Americans: Influence on American culture and society

+Italian Americans have influenced the American culture and society in a variety of ways, such as: foods, coffees and desserts; wine production (in California and elsewhere in the U.S.); popular music, starting in the 1940s and 1950s, and continuing into the present; operatic, classical and instrumental music; jazz; fashion and design; cinema, literature, Italianate architecture, in homes, churches, and public buildings; Montessori schools; Christmas crèches; fireworks displays; and sports (e.g. bocce and beach tennis).

-The historical figure of Christopher Columbus is commemorated on Columbus Day and is reflected in numerous monuments, city names, names of institutions, and the poetic name, "Columbia," for the United States itself.
-Italian American identification with the Genoese explorer, whose fame lay in his grand voyages departing Europe and crossing the Atlantic Ocean to make discoveries in the New World, playing an important role in American history and identity; but was not of major significance in the Italian American sense of nationalism and general attachment to Italy.
-This identification contrasts, for example, to the preoccupations of Irish Americans with the political situation in Ireland throughout the 20th century and American Jews' deep personal investment in the fate of Israel.
+The historical figure of Christopher Columbus is commemorated on Columbus Day and is reflected in numerous monuments, city names, names of institutions, the name of the capital city of the United States, and the poetic name, "Columbia,” for the United States itself.
+Italian Americans strongly identify with the Genoese explorer, whose fame lay in his grand voyages departing Europe and crossing the Atlantic Ocean to make discoveries in the New World, and which played an important role in American, Italian, European, Pan-American and Western histories and national identities.
+This emphasis on identification with a specific historical figure differs, however, from the generalized national preoccupations of Irish Americans with the political situation in Ireland throughout the 20th century and American Jews' deep personal investment in the fate of Israel, though many Italian Americans maintained in the past and continue to maintain strong ties to and investment in Italy and its affairs.
+Italy as a sovereign state allows dual citizenship without restrictions, as well as birthright acquisition of citizenship for certain qualifying members of the diaspora.

 Politics

 Al Smith, governor of New York in the 1920s.
 His father, Alfred Emanuele Ferraro, was of Italian and German descent.